Carboxylic Acids Can Be Made By The Hydrolysis Of Nitriles

 What is a nitrile?

 A nitrile is an organic compound characterized by a carbon‑triple‑bonded nitrogen atom (‑C≡N).
-The carbon of the nitrile group is electrophilic, making it susceptible to nucleophilic attack.
-Common examples include acetonitrile (CH₃CN) and benzonitrile (C₆H₅CN) And that's really what it comes down to..
+And the carbon of the nitrile group is electrophilic, making it susceptible to nucleophilic attack.
+Common examples include acetonitrile (CH₃CN) and benzonitrile (C₆H₅CN) That's the part that actually makes a difference..

 Why nitriles are useful precursors